sarahvanhala/nomscheck/README.md

 12. Click Knit to create the report.

 # Instructions on how to change the comparison distributions

+## For the variable plots:

-1. Determine the following for each variable:
+      1. Determine the mean of the distribution

+      2. Determine the standard deviation of the distribution

+      3. Go into the code that is generated after Step 8 above.
+Type ctrl+f for `compare_dist` and change the mean and standard deviation parameters

+ ## For the difference plots:

-      a.
-The probability that the variables will be zero
+      1. The probability that the difference between assessments is zero

-      b.
-The mean of the distribution of the variable
+      2. The mean of the absolute value of the non-zero differences

-      c.
-The standard deviatio of the distribution of the variable

-2. You will have to go into the code that is generated after step 8. above.
-To do this ctrl+f for compare_diff and add the zero_prob, mean, and sd parameters for each variable as such:
+      3. Go into the code that is generated after Step 8 above.
+Type ctrl+f for `compare_diff` and change the zero_prob and the mean parameters.

+## Example

 ```
 compare_diff(diff_data, "Weight", zero_prob = .3, mean = 10)